larrybuilds/prog_rosbag/README.md

 The topic names that should be recorded are saved in a config file in the config folder.
 Each line of the file must contain a single topic with a single newline character at the end.

+## Controlling the recording

+The node requires specification of a start and stop topic.
+Any message published to these topics is interpreted as a indication that the bag should be start/stopped.